tandg-digital/objection-filter/README.md

 }
 ```

-All operators can be used with `where` to filter the root model or eagerly loaded models, or with `require` to filter the root model based on related models.

 # Logical Expressions
-Logical expressions can be applied to both the `eager`, `where` and `require` helpers.
-The `where` operator will eventually be deprecated and replaced by the new `eager` [object notation](https://vincit.github.io/objection.js/#relationexpression-object-notation) in objection.js.
+Logical expressions can be applied to both the `eager` and `require` helpers.
+The `where` top level operator will eventually be deprecated and replaced by the new `eager` [object notation](https://vincit.github.io/objection.js/#relationexpression-object-notation) in objection.js.

 ##### Examples using `require`
 The `require` expression is used to "filter the root model based on related models".
 Given this, related fields between models can be mixed anywhere in the logical expression.